 Camberwell Grove, Camberwell

-You’re in glorious Camberwell Grove CA heartland here, close to central Camberwell, Denmark Hill Station (Fare Zone 2), and to Lyndhurst Primary School.
+There are two entrances and indeed two exits, and the handsome period home and its front railings are Grade II listed.
+You’re in glorious Camberwell Grove Conservation Area heartland - close to central Camberwell, Denmark Hill Station (Fare Zone 2), and to Lyndhurst Primary School.

-Denmark Hill Station is a short eight minute walk for Fare Zone 2 regular and Overground services.
+Denmark Hill Station is a brief eight minute walk for Fare Zone 2 regular and Overground services.
 Camberwell Church Street is also close for excellent day and night bus routes.

-Lyndhurst and Dog Kennel Hill primaries are close.
-The Dulwich independent schools are but a short drive, as is The Villa Nursery and Pre-Prep.
+Lyndhurst and Dog Kennel Hill primaries are your closest.
+And the Dulwich independent schools are but a short drive, as is The Villa Nursery and Pre-Prep.
 School (on Lyndhurst Grove).

 Zen Yoga Studio is close and also Butterfly Tennis Club.
 Camberwell’s leisure centre is nearby too (walk three minutes) with its recently-refurbished pool and gym facilities in a grand Victorian setting.

-For more restaurants and social options, Peckham (Ganapati is our top recommendation here), Brixton, Herne Hill and East Dulwich are all SE5’s neighbouring towns with lots of independent offerings, plus markets, pop-ups and the like.
+For more restaurants and social options, Peckham (Ganapati and Artusi are our top recommendations here), Brixton, Herne Hill and East Dulwich are all SE5’s neighbouring towns - with lots of independent offerings, plus markets, pop-ups and such.

 - Tenure: Freehold